List of female NASCAR drivers: 2020s

 In 2020, Gracie Trotter became the second female driver to win in the West Series, with her victory in the race at the Las Vegas Motor Speedway Bullring on September 26.
 That year, the series became sanctioned by ARCA and renamed the ARCA Menards Series West, so Trotter became the first female to win in the series under the ARCA name.

 2021 saw a number of milestones for female drivers.
 Toni Breidinger, the first Arab American female driver in NASCAR, returned to the ARCA Menards Series for the first time since 2018, joining Young's Motorsports to compete part-time for them as part of the Truck Series team's first foray into ARCA.
 Young's also announced that she would make her debut in the Truck Series with them in their new part-time No. 82 truck.
-Trotter moved up from the West Series to the main ARCA Menards Series, where she would remain in Toyota's driver development program and drive part-time for Venturini Motorsports in the team's No. 15 and No. 25 cars.
+Trotter moved up from the West Series to the main ARCA Menards Series, where she remained in Toyota's driver development program and drive part-time for Venturini Motorsports in the team's No. 15 and No. 25 cars.
 Deegan moved up from the ARCA Menards Series to the Truck Series full-time, continuing to drive for David Gilliland Racing.
-Natalie Decker moved up from the Truck Series to the Xfinity Series, where she would run five races in the No. 23 car, jointly fielded by RSS Racing, Reaume Brothers Racing, and later Our Motorsports.
+Natalie Decker moved up from the Truck Series to the Xfinity Series, where she ran five races in the No. 23 car, jointly fielded by RSS Racing, Reaume Brothers Racing, and later Our Motorsports.
 Cobb planned on making her Cup Series debut in the spring Talladega race, driving the No. 15 for Rick Ware Racing and becoming the first female driver to race in the series since Patrick's retirement.
-However, due to the race not having practice and qualifying, NASCAR would not approve Cobb to compete in it with her lack of prior Cup Series experience.
+However, due to the race not having practice and qualifying, NASCAR did not approve Cobb to compete in it, with her lack of prior Cup Series experience.

 For 2024, Natalie Decker returned for a part time stint with DGM Racing.
 Hailee Deegan moved up to the Xfinity Series with AM Racing, before being released before the 2024 The Loop 110.
 Amber Balcaen and Toni Breidinger raced full time in the ARCA Menards Series and finished fourth and sixth in points respectively.
 Breidinger also raced in the Truck Series opener.
 Newcomer Isabella Robusto raced part time in all three ARCA Series, even earning a pole at Kansas, the first woman to win a pole in the main ARCA Series.